networknt/light-doc/content/en/service/proxy/benchmark.md

 ```

-With the docker image pushed to docker hub.
+With the docker image pushed to the docker hub.
 Run the following command to start the Spring Boot Petstore.

 ```
 docker run -d -p 8080:8080 networknt/springboot-petstore